Honda XR 400 vs Suzuki DRZ 400 – Which is better?

 This is a bike that will go on all day without complaint, and being a model still in active production, if limited development, it continues to be a sound buy for everyone from commuters to adventure motorcyclists.

 If you haven’t guessed where we’d put our money by now, you clearly have not been concentrating.
-Both the machines will provide hours of maintenance free enjoyment whether in the dirt trails of California or the forests of Cambodia, thanks to almost legendary reliability and rock-solid engineering.
+Both the machines will provide hours of maintenance free enjoyment whether in the dirt trails of California or the forests of Laos, thanks to almost legendary reliability and rock-solid engineering.
 Both have been, or were in production for long enough to iron out the wrinkles and for an armoury of aftermarket goodies to be available.
 Similarly, both Honda and Suzuki have good enough global coverage to mean that getting hold of spares, even in remote locations, is relatively easy.

 But for all this, the team at Ride Expeditions would choose the XR over the DRZ every time.
 OK it doesn’t have an electric start, but with better suspension, handling and off-road performance and one of the best seats ever fitted to a dirt bike, the trade off to choose the red bike is an easy one.
 We travel to some of the most remote parts of the planet on our tours and for us the pure engineering simplicity of the XR400 is the obvious choice.

 But here’s the rub – while the Honda might be the choice of the two in this test, both are outclassed by the more modern machinery on the market right now.
 Although both bikes have proved more than up to the challenge of trail riding in the Laos jungle and riders around the world continue to love them, the reality is that they are both heavy and bulky compared to the new metal.
 From 2016 we phased out both the faithful DRs and the dogged XR replacing them with the total wonderful Kawasaki KLX300 and Yamaha WRF450.
 Both are far more refined and purposeful than the DRZ and XR.